marcandrysco/AudioManipProg/tut/quickstart.md

 	  amprt --alsa "hw:0 r96000" "dist.ml"

-Without specify any hardware options, the module select a relatively useful set of default values.
+Without specifying any hardware options, the ALSA interface selects a relatively useful set of default values.

 ### PulseAudio

-PulseAudio provides a very simple although high latency interface for AMP.
+PulseAudio provides a very simple but high latency interface for AMP.
 It is not suitable for real time processing but is useful for purely synthesis-based AMP programs.

 	  amprt --pulse "AMP" "dist.ml"